 The program: What do you learn?

 The Automotive Systems track is part of the HAN Master in Engineering Systems.
 It gives you the fundamentals of Systems Modeling and Applied Control.
 You also get to specialize in an an area of your choice.
-That could be "green mobility" or "smart mobility", or any combination of modules relevant to your work and ambitions.
+That could be "green mobility", "smart mobility", "advanced vehicle dynamics and control", or any combination of modules relevant to your work and ambitions.
 The final step is your major project, where you research a practical problem in an industrial or research environment.

 Part of the Master in Engineering Systems

 Automotive Systems is a track within the Master in Engineering Systems.
 So when you apply on Studielink you choose Engineering Systems.
 Then you indicate the track you wish to follow.
 In this case, Automotive Systems.
-Other tracks in the Master in Engineering Systems are: Sustainable Energy, Control Systems, Embedded Systems and Lean Engineering.
+Other tracks in the Master in Engineering Systems are: Sustainable Energy, Control Systems and Embedded Systems.